Our top pick: LadderLife™ Life Insurance

-As with all types of life insurance, the younger you are, the better your position.
+The younger you are, the better your position.
 With a young applicant, the life insurance company assumes your salary and financial responsibilities will increase as you age.
-In other words, they know you’ll be able to pay and that your risk of dying during the term of the policy is lower.
+In other words, companies know you’ll be able to pay and that your risk of dying during the term of the policy is lower.

 Insurance carriers also consider your income.
 Most insurers will approve you for a policy that’s 10 to 20 times your salary.
 So if you earn $50,000 a year or more, you’ll likely qualify for a $500,000 policy.

-If you’re a student, stay-at-home parent or unemployed, you may have a harder time securing half a million dollars in coverage — but it’s not impossible.
-The same goes for self-employed workers.
+If you’re a student, stay-at-home parent, self-employed or unemployed, you may have a harder time securing half a million dollars in coverage — but it’s not impossible.

 The general rule of thumb is to buy a policy that would replace your income — and therefore cover your family’s cost of living — for 5 to 10 years.
 If you’re earning around $50,000 a year, you might be a good candidate for a $500,000 policy.